auth0/docs/articles/quickstart/webapp/java-spring-boot/01-login.md

 ---
 title: Login
-description: Spring Boot enables you to add authentication to your application quickly and to gain access to user profile information.
+description: Spring Boot and Spring Security support OIDC natively, enabling you to add authentication to your application without the need for any additional libraries.
 This guide demonstrates how to integrate Auth0 with any new or existing Spring Boot 2 web application.
 budicon: 448
 topics:
   - quickstarts